MaloLM/MaloLM/README.md

 <p style="font-size: 3em;">

-As a computer engineer specializing in data science, with four years of hands-on experience, my motivation lies in bringing value to the world through innovative and disruptive technology.
+As a computer engineer specializing in machine learning, with four years of hands-on experience, my motivation lies in bringing value to the world through innovative and disruptive technology.
 A creative force, I relish opportunities to raise the bar, especially when facing new and exciting challenges.

 </p>